BOZICH | 5 questions (no sure answers) for Kentucky Derby 147

 Normalcy is creeping back into the sports world.

-A year after the novel coronavirus shoved the Derby from the first Saturday in May to the first Saturday in September, odds are the Churchill Downs grandstand will be at 40-to-50 percent capacity with limited accessibility to the infield on May 1.
+A year after the novel coronavirus shoved the Derby from the first Saturday in May to the first Saturday in September, odds are the Churchill Downs grandstand will be at 40 to 50% capacity with limited accessibility to the infield on May 1.

-After a year of fussing about masks and temperature checks, it’s time to consider the characters who will dominate coverage for Derby 147.
+After a year of fussing about masks and temperature checks, it’s time to consider the characters who will dominate Derby 147 coverage.

-Five questions — and 5 semi-answers — to help you talk Derby.
+Five questions — and five semi-answers — to help you talk Derby.

-1. Will trainer Bob Baffert break his tie with Ben Jones and become the first person to saddle 7 Derby winners?
+1. Will trainer Bob Baffert break his tie with Ben Jones and become the first person to saddle seven Derby winners?

 It’s always risky pouring vinegar in his latte, but Baffert doesn’t have American Pharoah, Justify or any horse likely to be the Derby favorite in his barn.

 Baffert usually has another horse — or more.
-This time the horse was Concert Tour, the favorite in the Arkansas Derby Saturday.
+This time the horse was Concert Tour, the favorite in Saturday's Arkansas Derby.

 Concert Tour looked like a colt that needed another rehearsal — and not at a mile-and-a-quarter.

-Positioned perfectly in the stretch to win the Arkansas Derby, Concert Tour faded to third, beaten about 3 lengths over a mile-and-an-eighth.
+Positioned perfectly in the stretch to win the Arkansas Derby, Concert Tour faded to third, beaten about three lengths over a mile-and-an-eighth.

 Translation: It wasn’t great, but it’s always too soon to dismiss Baffert.